Skip to content

 Solar Panels

-First and foremost, Solar panels capture sunlight and convert it into direct current (DC) electricity, which is usually rated in watts.
-The panel wattage, in turn, refers to their rated maximum output in full sunlight.
+First and foremost, Solar panels capture sunlight and convert it into direct current (DC) electricity.
+The panel’s rated watts refer to its maximum output under full sunlight.
 A typical 200-watt panel is about 30″ wide x 60″ long and weighs about 25 pounds.
 A 400-watt panel is about 45″ wide x 75″ long and weighs about 50 pounds.
 Solar panel life is measured by how many years it will run until it produces only 80% of its capacity when new.

-There are multiple ways to describe the size of a solar energy system, for example, in kilowatts.
+There are multiple ways to describe the size of a solar energy system, for example, in kilowatts (kW).
 For a small cabin 5kW system, you will need either 25 200-watt panels or 12 450-watt panels (actually 4.8kW).
-5kW of solar panels will generate about 25 kWh a day.

 Kilowatt-hours (kWh) are another important measure of a solar energy system.
 A 5kW solar panel array will produce 25 kWh of energy with 5 hours of midday sunlight.